 Welcome to the Western New York Youth Climate Action Summit!
 Climate change poses an existential threat to the well-being of societies and ecosystems around the world.
 While this can often seem overwhelming, individuals have the power to effect real change once they acquire the necessary leadership skills and knowledge.
 Delivering these attributes to a new generation of young leaders is the goal of this summit.

-On June 3rd of this year, a group of western New York region SUNY Master Teachers will be hosting a conference for high school students.
+On June 2nd 2018, a group of western New York region SUNY Master Teachers will be hosting a conference for high school students.
 The conference will focus on climate change, specifically the actions and community advocacy that students can engage in to address it.

 The conference will take place at the Buffalo State College campus and run from 8:00am to 9:00pm